vuevskiN/SI_2023_lab2_196141/README.md

 Ima greshka vo kodot. grankite 3-4 i 4-7. nema mikogash da se izvrshat. bidejki pred niv ima throw uslov.
 5. Multiple Condition za: p, q, r

-when p is T. result is T
+when p is T result is T.
-when p is N but q is T. result is T when both p and q are N. result is r
+when p is N but q is T result is T. when both p and q are N. result is r. so this is countable as 2 answers. so in conclusion we need 4 test cases.